linux-shield/shield-root/README.md

 1. Switch your device off (long press the power button and select `Power off`).
 2. **For SHIELD:** power your SHIELD on while maintaining the `back` and `home` buttons pressed (these are the two buttons that lie under the big NVIDIA-logo button, on its left and right).
 Release them once you see the bootloader screen.

    **For TN7:** power the tablet on while maintaining the `volume up` button pressed.
 Release it once you see the bootloader screen.
+Then select `Fastboot Protocol` and press the power button.

+   If the above does not work, try enabling `USB debugging` in the `Developer options` from Android, then issue `adb reboot-bootloader` while your device is connected to your PC via USB.
 3. Connect your device to your computer using a USB cable.
 4. On your computer, enter the following command: